The History of the Swan Hotel

 The railway spelt the demise of the coaching trade but this did not affect the Swan as its back gate was adjacent to the new railway station anyway.
 Travellers on the trains used the Swan for food and accommodation overnight, as there would be at first little means of reaching or leaving their homes outside Alresford.
 The Bailiff and Burgesses purchased No. 11 West Street, owned by corn merchants H & G Smith, demolished it and built Station Road, although it lost some land and out houses in the process, it gained a substantial flint wall to flank its property.

 Alresford has a record of serious fires, which were to destroy large parts of the town.
 The Royalists set fire to the buildings before retreating to Old Basing after the Cheriton Fight, this was largely extinguished by the pursuing Parliamentarians.
 The Swan, affected by all the fires, also had a serious fire in the stables in the year 1792 when eight horses suffocated.

-In the twentieth century Alresford is no longer the small self-sufficient market town, surrounded by common fields on the high ground and marshy land near the river.
+In the 21st century Alresford is no longer the small self-sufficient market town, surrounded by common fields on the high ground and marshy land near the river.
 The opening of the Mid-Hants Railway in 1865 brought far-reaching changes, including the disappearance of stage coaches and these changes have accelerated since the end of World War II.
 The popularity of the motor car has enabled many people to live in the town and to work elsewhere.

 The Swan Hotel has expanded and adapted to all of the changes.
 It is still the foremost hostelry and meeting place in the now larger Alresford, and copes nobly with its’ bigger and wider spread of clientele.